scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster.rst

 Example
 -------

-This example shows how to install and configure a three nodes cluster using GossipingPropertyFileSnitch as the endpoint_snitch, each node on a different rack.
+This example shows how to install and configure a three-node cluster using GossipingPropertyFileSnitch as the endpoint_snitch, each node on a different rack.

-1. Installing Three Scylla nodes, the IP's are:
+1. Install three ScyllaDB nodes; the IPs are:

 .. code-block:: shell